sk-zk/TruckLib/README.md

 ## Known issues and limitations
 * The library does not calculate the bounding boxes of items, so you'll need to recalculate on load (Map > Recompute map).
 * I've yet to figure out how the game calculates the length of roads etc. What I've come up with is accurate enough to not be too annoying, but you'll notice while editing one of these items that they will slightly change their path as the game recalculates its length.
 * Anything to do with prefabs may or may not break in unexpected ways.
 * The prefab object creator doesn't handle terrain points yet.
 Unless you need prefab terrain, this is also fixed by recalculating.
 * When adding a camera path, the positions of the control points in the Keyframe objects are not set to any default values and therefore left at (0, 0, 0).
+* Helper locators of curve items, if used by the model, are not placed automatically by the library because their coordinates are not known to it.
+Moving a locator node or a curve node which is tetherd to a locator node will also cause issues.
+  The editor will fix both of these once a curve node is moved or the properties dialog of the curve is closed.
 * External map data (which is how the Winter Wonderland map was included in the game) is not yet supported.

 ## Dependencies